maxxiimo/the-front-end-manifesto/chp10-visual-design-for-the-nondesigner.md

 \- [A Dao of Web Design][Dao] by John Allsopp

-[Design is part of storytelling][Story Design] and like blocks of information in the previous chapter, the visual design must also communicate the websites story, and do so in such a way that the user just gets it.
+By starting with information architecture before design we put functionality and content first, as it should be, and now it's time to design.
+Like blocks of information in the previous chapter, [design is part of storytelling][Story Design], and must communicate the websites story.

+The combination of:

+- branding
+- harmony
+- icons
+- images
+- typography ([Chapter 11][])
+- color ([Chapter 12][])
+- embellishments ([Chapter 13][])

-The combination of branding, modular scale harmony, icons, images, typography and color are the largest contributors to a sites look and feel.
-We will explore each of these elements in this and the next couple of chapters: [Chapter 11][] is devoted to typography, [Chapter 12][] to the color palette, and in [Chapter 13][] we will pull it all together.
-In this chapter we explore branding, icons, and images, but first let me make an observation relevant to your role as a front end engineer and design.
+ ...are the largest contributors to a sites look and feel.
+In this chapter we explore the first four items on the list, but first let me make an observation relevant to your role as a front end engineer and design.

 Paradigm Shift
 --------------